titon/toolkit/roadmap.md

 All releases will contain bug fixing and polishing for current features.

 ### 1.5.0 ###
-* Add more features support to Carousel.
-    * Add support for infinite scrolling (move items around).
 * Make nested menus expandable on touch devices (drop).

 ### 2.0.0 ###